urduhack/resources/README.md

-Urdu-Datasets: Dataset Resources for Urdu language ( 🇵🇰 )
+Dataset Resources for Urdu language ( 🇵🇰 )
 ========================================================